mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To begin with, the generator of the UpdatePath updates its leaf and its leaf's _filtered direct path_ with new key pairs.
-The filtered direct path of a node is obtained from the node's direct path by removing all nodes whose child on the nodes's copath has an empty resolution (any unmerged leaves of the copath child count towards its resolution).
-Such a removed node does not need a key pair, since after blanking it, its resolution consists of a single node on the filtered direct path.
-Using the key pair of the node in the resolution is equivalent to using the key pair of the removed node.
+The filtered direct path of a node is obtained from the node's direct path by removing all nodes whose child on the nodes' copath has an empty resolution (keeping in mind that any unmerged leaves of the copath child count towards its resolution).
+Such a removed node does not need its own key pair since, if the copath child's resolution is blank, then encrypting any data to the node's key pair would be equivalent to encrypting only to the non-copath child.

 * Blank all the nodes on the direct path from the leaf to the root.
 * Generate a fresh HPKE key pair for the leaf.